The HotDoc Sidebar was created to help you manage any bookings that could not be automatically confirmed by HotDoc.

 How does the Sidebar work?

-- If a patient chooses that they have not visited the clinic before, HotDoc will check if there is an existing patient record in the clinic's database that matches their details, before automatically confirming the appointment as a 'new patient' booking.
+- If a patient chooses that they have not visited the practice before, HotDoc will check if there is an existing patient record in the practice's database that matches their details, before automatically confirming the appointment as a 'new patient' booking.

-- If a patient chooses that they have visited the clinic before, HotDoc will search for their existing patient record and insert that into the book to automatically confirm the appointment.
+- If a patient chooses that they have visited the practice before, HotDoc will search for their existing patient record and insert that into the book to automatically confirm the appointment.

-The HotDoc Sidebar will look at the following details of the patient's HotDoc account and match it with the details in your clinic's database:
+The HotDoc Sidebar will look at the following details of the patient's HotDoc account and match it with the details in your practice's database:

 - First and Last name